ansys/pyfluent/doc/source/user_guide/tui_commands.rst

     |      Enable/disable the intermittency transition model to account for transitional effects.
    ...

-The arguments to a TUI command are those that would be passed in direct interaction in the Fluent console, but they are in a Pythonic style.
+Each TUI method argument is the Python analogue that would be passed in direct interaction in the Fluent console.
 In the recent Fluent versions, in both meshing and solution mode, you can use Python journaling, which is a beta feature, to construct the TUI commands for PyFluent.
 The following section describes how to construct the TUI commands for PyFluent in different Fluent versions.